palewire/atcf-data-parser/README.md

-A template for open-source Python software repositories

-Instructions for how to get started working with the code can be found in `CONTRIBUTING.md`.
+A Python parser for the a-deck data posted online by the Automated Tropical Cyclone Forecasting System